knative/community/STEERING-COMMITTEE.md

 [responsible for the general health of the Knative community](./GOVERNANCE.md).

 The governance of Knative is an open, living document, and will continue to evolve as the community and project change.
-We expect over time we will adapt the way we run this committee, based on feedback from the community.

 - [Charter](#charter)
 - [Delegated authority](#delegated-authority)